ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 :::

 :::Exercise
 In this exercise we want to explore how the acceleration $$a$$ of the glider relates to the force $$F$$ exerted on it.
-Thus, we will keep the mass of the glider (without the reflector) constant, and we will take four runs, each with the track at a different angle.
+Thus, we will keep the mass of the glide constant, and we will take four runs, each with the track at a different angle.
 As we did before, we will measure the force on the cart before each run.

-For each set of four runs, the heights b will be, in order, 3.7cm, 2.0cm 1.0cm, and 0.5cm.
+For each set of four runs, the heights $b$ will be, in order, 3.7cm, 2.0cm 1.0cm, and 0.5cm.

+The force at each height will be 0.108 N, 0.061N, 0.027N, and 0.014N respectively.

 The glider mass will be 289.8g.

-1. As before, make a table like the one below, and record the heights and mass given above.
+1. As before, make a table like the one below, and record the heights, forces, and mass given above.
 Derive the acceleration from the kinematics equation.

 :::Figure:Table
 | Mass $m_i$|"
 | --------  | --------      | --------     | --------      | --------   |